What makes ground protection mats great for cemeteries?

-By placing cemetery ground protection materials in the area of the grounds where people will be gathering for the ceremony, you can protect the grass as well and saving chair legs or high heels from sinking into the sod.
+By placing cemetery ground protection materials in the area of the grounds where people will be gathering for the ceremony, you can protect the grass as well and save chair legs or high heels from sinking into the sod.
 This can be especially useful after a rain or a thawing frost has caused the ground to become soft.

 You may also want to consider lightweight interlocking portable outdoor floor tiles that can be installed over virtually any surface and accommodate any sized space without separating.

 4. Easy to Install or Lay Out - Some Have Connectors

 Cemetery ground protection tiles are easy to install as needed, which saves time for groundskeepers.
 As you lay out the mats, some will have pins on the ends that connect them together, creating a temporary roadway.
 No adhesive or ground stakes are required.